 That's a loaded question that's steeped in medieval history.
 It was a deity the Knights Templar were accused of worshiping.
 The name appeared in trial transcripts for the Inquisition of the Knights Templar dating back to 1307.

-There are a lot of rumors and speculation as to what in the world was going on in the minds of the templars, they likely had PTSD issues from the cruel conditions of the times and working in militant roles.
-Add in an intensely religious culture and you have a recipe for people having visions of evil incarnate.
+There are a lot of rumors and speculation as to what in the world was going on in the minds of the Templars; they likely had PTSD issues from the cruel conditions of the times and working in militant roles.
+Add an intensely religious culture, and you have a recipe for people having visions of evil incarnate.

 Some speculate the Knights Templar simulated worship of Baphomet and flirted with apostasy to prepare themselves for potential torture if they were captured by opposing forces.
 They may have done this practice as a form of protection.

-In their confessions in the inquisition, the templars would describe Baphomet in completely different ways.
-Some reported it was a cat and others called it a head with three faces.
+In their confessions in the inquisition, the Templars described Baphomet in completely different ways.
+Some reported it was a cat, and others called it a head with three faces.
 There wasn't a general consensus on it.

 Since 1865, Baphomet has been associated with the Sabbatic Goat image drawn by Lévi.
 The creature symbolizes the equilibrium of opposites: half-human, half-animal, half-angel, good and evil.